beyond9thousand/meta/guides/getting-started.md

 ---

 !!!warning
 Concepts discussed on this page will serve as pre-requisites for utilizing various tools mentioned on this blog.
-Please do not skip.
+Please do not skip them.
 !!!

 ### :icon-code-square: Converting code blocks